haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 <a class="prompt prompt-info">Select as ouptut format PDB (*.pdb *.pdb.gz)</a>
 <a class="prompt prompt-info">Name your file *e2a_1F3G.pdb* and note its location</a>

-Another way to saves the structure as a PDB file is via the command:
+Another way to save the structure as a PDB file is via the command:
 <a class="prompt prompt-pymol">save e2a_1F3G.pdb, 1F3G</a>

 The file will be written to the current working directory: if PyMOL was launched from a terminal, it will be saved in the directory from which PyMOL was started; if PyMOL was opened manually (e.g., via the graphical interface), it is typically saved in your home directory.